-- Also known as Federal Direct Stafford Loan.
+- Is also known as Federal Direct Stafford Loan.

 - Requires repayment over time (with interest) which begins when a student drops below half-time enrollment.

-- Accrue interest throughout the life of the loan for which the student/borrower is responsible.
+- Accrues interest throughout the life of the loan for which the student/borrower is responsible.
 The interest accumulates and is later added to the principal balance of the loan.

 Interest Rate for the Federal Direct Unsubsidized Loan:

 Effective October 1, 2014 origination fees are 1.073% deducted by the federal government prior to disbursement.